Barbara Weathers: Success

-Still in early 1985, she began recording with Atlantic Starr on their A&M Records album As the Band Turns, which would include both "Secret Lovers" and "Silver Shadow".
+In 1985, she began recording with Atlantic Starr for their A&M album As the Band Turns, which would include both "Secret Lovers" and "Silver Shadow".
 As it turned out, Weathers' arrival would herald a new era of mainstream success for the group, with "Secret Lovers" reaching No. 3 on the US Billboard Hot 100 chart (becoming the band's first major Hot 100 hit), No. 1 on the Adult Contemporary Songs chart, and No. 4 on the Billboard Hot R&B Songs chart.
 The album spun off four additional top-40 singles on the Billboard Hot R&B Songs chart, including two other top tens- the debut single "Freak-A-Ristic", which shot to No. 6, and "If Your Heart Isn't In It", the song Barbara had first performed in the studio with Wayne immediately after arriving in LA, which matched "Secret Lovers"' placement at No. 4.
 "Silver Shadow", the other song originally on Barbara's demo and the first Atlantic Starr song to feature her as the sole lead vocalist, reached No. 12 on the R&B chart.
 As the Band Turns was eventually certified Gold in the US by the RIAA.

 Meanwhile, Weathers continued contributing to Atlantic Starr's success, singing on the band's 1987 follow-up album All In The Name Of Love.
 Spearheaded by the single "Always", a chart-topper on the Pop, R&B, and Adult Contemporary charts, this album surpassed its predecessor, earning RIAA Platinum certification in the US.
 Follow-up singles from the album included another R&B top ten hit, "One Lover at a Time", also featuring Weathers as the sole lead vocalist.

 Following the massive popularity of this album, Weathers left the group because of serious internal issues with the band.